 What is UNIFIL’s role?

-The mission was established by the Security Council in 1978 after Israel invaded Lebanon.
-Resolutions 425 and 426 established an international force to
+UNIFIL, the United Nations Interim Force in Lebanon, is a peacekeeping mission in south Lebanon.
+It was established by the Security Council in 1978 with Resolutions 425 and 426 after Israel invaded Lebanon.
+The resolutions established an international peacekeeping mission to:

-• confirm Israeli withdrawal from Lebanon,
+- confirm Israeli withdrawal from Lebanon,

-restore international peace and security, and assist the Lebanese Government in restoring its effective authority in the area.
 After the July-August 2006 war between Hizbullah and Israel, the UN Security Council enhanced UNIFIL’s mandate.
 While peacekeepers were still responsible for the tasks given to them under Resolutions 425 and 426, they were given new tasks, including

-• monitoring the cessation of hostilities,
+- monitoring the cessation of hostilities,

-• accompanying and supporting the Lebanese Armed Forces (LAF) as they deploy throughout the south of Lebanon, and
+- accompanying and supporting the Lebanese Armed Forces (LAF) as they deploy throughout the south of Lebanon, and

-• in the aftermath of the war, helping ensure humanitarian access to civilian populations and the voluntary and safe return of displaced persons.
+- in the aftermath of the war, helping ensure humanitarian access to civilian populations and the voluntary and safe return of displaced persons.

 For more details, see Mandate.

-Did resolution 2650 (2022) or resolution 2591 (2023) change UNIFIL’s mandate?
+Did resolution 2650 (2022) or resolution 2695 (2023) change UNIFIL’s mandate?

 Resolutions 2650 and 2591 confirmed and clarified UNIFIL's mandate under resolution 1701.
 Although there was some change in language, the main points remain the same as under previous resolutions.

 While there was some initial misunderstanding of some paragraphs, resolution 2650 restated that UNIFIL has always had the mandate to undertake patrols in its area of operations, both independently and with the Lebanese Armed Forces.
 This freedom of movement has been reiterated in Security Council resolutions renewing UNIFIL’s mandate, including Resolution 1701 in 2006, and UNIFIL’s Status of Forces Agreement, signed in 1995.
-This was confirmed in resolution 2591 the following year.

 UNIFIL coordinates activities and works closely with the LAF every day, and this did not change.